 Rivera and Martinez described the suggestion that political support is yielding contracts as a conspiracy.
 “They always have all of these conspiracy theories,” said Rivera.
 “There’s no room there to maneuver, to give a contract, at least a biddable contract.”

-The Khalique family has been doing business with the district going a decade.
+The Khalique family has been doing business with the district going back a decade.
 A-1 Elegant Tours has been receiving contracts going at least as far back as 2007.
 The firm has had a squabble few years ago with the district which resulted in route reductions, according to Kerr.

 A-1 Elegant Tours was also sued by a Totowa man in 2015.
 The lawsuit which stemmed from a real estate sale dispute alleged A-1 Elegant Tours was being operated as a corrupt enterprise by Shelim Khalique.